 Nails whose corners or sides dig painfully into the skin, frequently

 caused by improper nail trimming, but also by shoe pressure, injury,

 Buildup of benign, noncancerous tissue in the nerves running between the

-long bones of the foot, occuring when two bones rub together and squeeze
+long bones of the foot, occurring when two bones rub together and

-the nerve between them.
-Neuromas usually develop between the bones
+squeeze the nerve between them.
+Neuromas usually develop between the

-leading to the third and fourth toes causing swelling, tenderness and
+bones leading to the third and fourth toes causing swelling, tenderness

 period of time.